DigitalNaut/gridle-figma-plugin/README.md

 ✅ Multiple range slider for element opacity

-⏹ Saving, loading and default presets
+⏹ Saving and loading current settings

+🟨 Creating personalized presets

-🟨 Seeds for randomness generation
+⬜ Seeds for randomness generation

-⏹ More shape options (triangles, hexagons, custom shapes, etc.)
+✅ More shape options (triangles, hexagons, custom shapes, etc.)

-🟨 UI options based on icon buttons rather than dropdowns
+⬜ UI options based on icon buttons rather than dropdowns

-🟨 Option to use a color pattern instead of random color selection
+⬜ Option to use a color pattern instead of random color selection

-🟨 Lock certain proportions (like when image editors lock aspect ratios) for horizontal and vertical element counts
+⬜ Lock certain proportions (like when image editors lock aspect ratios) for horizontal and vertical element counts

+⬜ Use a selected shape as the base element for the grid

-Legend: ✅ Done, ⏹ In progress, 🟨 Planned
+Legend: ✅ Done, ⏹ In progress, 🟨 Planned, ⬜ Not started

 ## For developers